Millions of Americans can't afford food, rent and other basics, report finds

 - 69% of those whose family incomes were below the poverty level were unable to pay for their housing, were food insecure or were unable to seek needed medical care.

 The cratering economy — which has left an estimated 1 in 6 U.S. workers without a job — is especially hurting younger Americans, minorities and those without a college degree.
-Twice as many black and Hispanic Americans as whites say they are no longer earning any income, according to new data from the National Opinion Research Center at the University of Chicago, a non-partisan research group.
+Twice as many black and Hispanic Americans as whites say they are no longer earning any income, according to new data from NORC at the University of Chicago, a non-partisan research group.

+If the nation's unemployment rose to 20%, as some economists expect it to, poverty around the U.S. could surge to the highest level since 1967, Columbia University researchers recently forecast.

 Meanwhile, the federal government's $2.2 trillion package of economic relief measures is only going so far, as Americans try to cope with an economic calamity that by many measures exceeds the Great Recession that followed the 2007 and 2008 financial crisis.